Visit to a 1930s appliance show

 So, why were all the GE appliances named Hotpoint?

 Earl H. Richardson was a meter reader for the Ontario Power Company in the early 1900’s.
+(This is Ontario, the suburb of Los Angeles, not the place in Canada...)
 In his spare time, he experimented with electrifying flat irons.
 Designing a small, lighter weight model (flatirons could weigh 5-10 pounds each), he convinced his company to generate power all day every Tuesday (ironing day) so power customers could use his new iron.
 He reasoned that if enough electric irons were in use, customers would demand more power and the high rates would be reduced.
 It worked.
 By 1904, he left the power company and started up the Pacific Electric Heating Company on Euclid Avenue just below the railroad tracks to manufacture electric irons.

 I love this part!